Canon 40D vs Olympus E-M10 III

 It is notable that the E-M10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 40D does not offer wifi capability.

 Studio photographers will appreciate that the Canon 40D (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M10 III is a recent model that features in the current product line-up of Olympus.
 In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 40D and the Olympus E-M10 III?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 40D: